mosaicml/composer/composer/algorithms/low_precision_layernorm/README.md

 ## How to Use
 Low Precision LayerNorm wraps `torch.nn.LayerNorm`, forcing the module to run in a lower precision if you have autocast enabled.
-If you are running in `AMP` mode, Low Precision LayerNorm will run in `torch.float16`.
+If you are running in Automatic Mixed Precision (`amp`) mode, Low Precision LayerNorm will run in `torch.float16`.
 If you are running in `bf16` mode, Low Precision LayerNorm will run in `torch.bfloat16`.

 This algorithm will have no effect if you are running in `fp32` or `fp16` mode.